kuscar/makefile-error/README.md

-# makefile
+# Makefile
-Makefile for Apple Mac
+Makefile for running tests on Apple MacBook

+Problem:
+  - Makefile for subject Programiranje2 at Faculty of Computer and Information Science (University of Ljubljana) does not work on Apple MacBooks

 Requirements:
+  - homebrew
   - brew install coreutils

-Resolution:
-  - FRI prog2 makefile without --ignore-trailing-space
-  - Makefile osnovni (for error: timeout)
+Solution:
+  There are two (known) possible errors:
+     - error: only timeout => remove "--ignore-trailing-space" from Makefile or copy contents of Makefili/simple
-  - Makefile ce-se-vedno-ne-dela (for error: timeout and illegal character N)
+     - error: timeout and illegal character N => copy contents of Makefili/advanced